TheHackingNinjaTHN/SubScoop/README.md

-# SubScoop - by Nikhil Soni
-## A Subdomain Enumeration Tool
+# SubScoop - A Subdomain Enumeration Tool
 **SubScoop** is designed to perform subdomain enumeration for a given domain using various subdomain enumeration tools.
 It utilizes several popular tools to collect subdomains, sort them, find live subdomains, and store the results in separate files.

 ## Features